kailash-manasarovar/statement/docs/timeline/2024/january.md

 - It's very weird.
 I realize now it was all completely planned and set up.
 - I immediately stop communicating with him and delete the twitter account I had created.

+## I buy an iPhone

+- I take a colleague's advice and buy and iPhone in the hope it will impede hackers.
+- Copy of the [confirmation from Apple](../../content/documents/evidence/iphone-bill.png){width=65%}.

 ## Ana and Ana

 - Ana Girbes starts taking a role in the bullying at the conservatory.
 She makes herself visible and she is always glaring at me furiously whenever I see her.
 I have no idea why.